Raja Rani (2013 film)

-Raja Rani is a 2013 Indian Tamil-language romantic comedy drama film written and directed by Atlee in his directorial debut.
-Produced by AR Murugadoss, the film stars Arya, Jai, Nayanthara and Nazriya Nazim, while Sathyaraj, Santhanam, Sathyan appear in supporting roles.
+Raja Rani is a 2013 Indian Tamil-language romantic comedy drama film written and directed by Atlee, and produced by A. R. Murugadoss.
+The film stars Arya, Jai, Nayanthara and Nazriya Nazim, while Santhanam, Sathyan and Sathyaraj appear in supporting roles.
+It follows a couple who are reluctantly married, and slowly fall in love after learning of each other's past.